Can I Get a Line of Credit With Poor Credit? Tips for Applying

-- Getting a co-signer
+Getting a co-signer.

-- Increasing the collateral on the line of credit
+Increasing the collateral on the line of credit.

-Opening a high-value savings account with the lender
+Opening a high-value savings account with the lender.

 No matter how low your credit score is, there are options to get the funds you need.

-1To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
-Based on your credit history, the APR (which is the same as your interest rate) will be between 7.90% – 29.99% per year.
+†To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
+The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
-Tally Technologies, Inc. NMLS # 1492782 (nmlsconsumeraccess.org).
-Loans made or arranged pursuant to a California Finance Lenders Law License or other laws in your state.
+Annual fees range from $0 to $300.